markmo/dltemplate/README.rst

 15. Deep Reinforcement Learning using CartPole environment in the OpenAI Gym
 16. Basic principles of a GAN to generate doodle images trained on the 'Quick, Draw!' dataset.
 17. Exploring classical NLP techniques for multi-label classification.
+18. Basic usage of Sonnet to organize a TensorFlow model

 Datasets